-DOING BUSINESS IN AFGHANISTAN
+DOING BUSINESS IN AFGHANISTAN IN 2017

 Since 2003, Healy Consultants Group PLC has been efficiently and effectively assisting our Clients with registering a business in Afghanistan.
 We offer services including i) company incorporation ii) licence registration iii) visa solutions iv) office space rental solutions and v) employee recruitment.